kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q22 Write a program to Convert binary to decimal.
 Q23 Write a program to Count set bits in a number.
 Q24 Write a program to Find x^n without pow().
+DAY7
+Q25 Write a program to Recursive factorial.
+Q26 Write a program to Recursive Fibonacci.
+Q27 Write a program to Recursive sum of digits.
+Q28 Write a program to Recursive reverse number.